evergreen-ci/evergreen/docs/Project-Configuration/Containerized-Tasks.md

       cpu_architecture: x86_64
       operating_system: linux

-  - name: example-windows-container
+  - name: example-small-container
     working_dir: /
-    image: "custom/container-windows-image"
+    image: "custom/container-secondary-image"
     size: small-container
     system:
       cpu_architecture: x86_64
-      operating_system: windows
+      operating_system: linux
-      windows_version: 2019
 ```
 Fields:

 -   `name`: a user-defined name for the container that represents the task or the environment of the container
 -   `working_dir`: the working directory for your tasks within the container.
 In the example, it's set to the root directory
 -   `image`: the Docker image to use for the container.
-As part of the initial offering, the images specificable in this field will be
-restricted to a predefined list of approved base images that our platform will specify.
+Initially, this must be one of our pre-approved base images.
+Users will be able to submit Dockerfiles to us for review,
+ at which point we'll build them into a container registry.
+Defining arbitrary Dockerfiles will be unsupported to start as we need to vet them as we scope out the best image-building
+primitives that are both sustainable and secure.
 -   `resources`: the resources allocated to the container: cpu and memory_mb set the CPU units and the memory (in MB), respectively, that the container is allocated
 -   `size`: an alternative to the resources section, a preset size for the container configured within the UI
--   `system`: specification for the CPU architecture and the operating system to be used by your container
+-   `system`: specification for the CPU architecture and the operating system to be used by your container (currently `linux` is the only supported operating system)

 You can define as many containers as your project requires by adding more entries.